alerner1/raceyou/README.md

 bootstrapped --> 'runners/show'
-might be worth signing up for some races, let's see what's out there bootstrapped --> '/races'
-'races/show' (should show runners and their categories/points and completed?) friend the person who created it, they seem cool 'runners/show' and while we're at it, might as well create a race of our own 'races/new' now we're signed up for two races
+might be worth signing up for some races, let's see what's out there bootstrapped --> '/races' bootstrapped --> 'races/show' (should show runners and their categories/points and completed?) friend the person who created it, they seem cool bootstrapped --> 'runners/show' and while we're at it, might as well create a race of our own bootstrapped --> 'races/new' now we're signed up for two races bootstrapped --> 'runners/show' for the race that already existed before, we'll preseed with some finish times by other runners pretend we've finished it too, input our own finish time WAITING ON MERGE 'registrations/edit' now logout, log back in as the person who created that race 'sessions/logout'
-'runners/show'
-for the race that already existed before, we'll preseed with some finish times by other runners pretend we've finished it too, input our own finish time 'registrations/edit' now logout, log back in as the person who created that race 'sessions/logout'
 'sessions/login'
-check out their points and ranking compared to others 'races/show' they see oh cool everyone's done with the race let's close it out 'races/edit' now go back to the rankings, cool our point value has changed, it's all been adjusted a bit 'races/show'
+check out their points and ranking compared to others bootstrapped --> 'races/show' they see oh cool everyone's done with the race let's close it out WAITING ON MERGE 'races/edit' now go back to the rankings, cool our point value has changed, it's all been adjusted a bit bootstrapped --> 'races/show' bootstrapped --> '/rank_categories'
-'/rank_categories'
-'rank_categories/show'

-add friend and edit profile and delete account buttons

-add migration for profile photo
+add friend and edit profile and delete account buttons race buttons on race show page button to create new race... maybe on the top right of the nav bar even? logout button, also top right or something method to sort runners for rank categories add migration for profile photo